symbiotejs/symbiote.js/README.md

 # Symbi<span style="color:#f0f">ఠ</span>te.js

-Simple, light and very powerful library to create embedded components and data channels between them.
+Simple, light and very powerful library to create embedded components for any purpose, with a data flow management included.

 ## ⚖️ What for?
 Symbiote.js - is for symbiosis.
-That means, you can create complex applications, above another complex applications, built with any modern stack.
+That means, you can create complex meta-applications, above another applications, built with any modern stack.

 Best for:
 * Complex widgets
-* Micro-frontends
+* Micro frontends
 * Reusable component libraries
 * Fast and reliable web applications
 * Framework agnostic solutions
+* Meta-applications
 * JamStack solutions

 > Symbiote.js is designed to give the level of freedom, you got with Vanilla JS and to give the convenience level, as you got from the modern frameworks at the same time.